vxio/stor/README.md

 # Stor
-Stor is a e-commerce front-end app built with Javascript, React, and styled-components.
+Stor is an e-commerce front-end app built with Javascript, React, and styled-components.

 **Features**:
 * browse products and filter by category and brand